jorritspee/Application-on-Nuts-Notified-Pull/README.md

 | input                            | 0..0            | a list of references to and/or search-queries for resources containing the Patient's personal information that is releveant for handling the workfow-Task.
 The use case profile MUST specify the allowed read- and search-requests|
 | input:authorization-base         | 0..1 (unchanged)| did of NutsAuthorizationCredential for access to personal FHIR-resources (i.e. the Patient resource in the for-element and all resources in the input-element.
 Please note: Notified Pull makes use of two NutsAuthorizationCredentials: one for authorizing access to personal FHIR-resources and one for authorizing access to the Workflow Task-resource.
 Constraints (e.g. system and code) follow Twiin TA Notified Pull|

+An informative template for the Workflow Task can be found here: https://github.com/jorritspee/Application-on-Nuts-Notified-Pull/blob/main/Workflow-Task-Template.json.

 ### 4.1.2 Organization endpoint discovery

 The Sending Organization is responsible for notifying the correct Receiving Organization.
 When selecting that Receiving Organization, a number of challenges arise: